alpergel/alpergel.github.io/CS180/PROJECT_3/README.md

   <li>Keep largest set of inliers</li>
   <li>If iteration count met, break out of the loop then re-compute least-squares H estimate on all inliers.
 If not, repeat</li>
 </ol>
-Once the RANSAC functionality was working, I noticed significant amount of noisy correspondances remaining, so I increased its input eps value to 3.0, and iterations to 700.
+Once the RANSAC functionality was working, I noticed a significant amount of noisy correspondences remaining, so I increased its input eps value to 3.0 and iterations to 700.

 <p style="margin: 44px 0 24px 0; font-size: 1.25rem; color: #1e293b;">
   <b>Part B.5: Feather Blending vs. Laplacian Pyramid Blending</b>